Open menu

 A care workers role in enabling older people to eat and drink well is very important, however with the limited time spent by drop in care workers it may not always be possible to meet these objectives.

-Our Helping Hands Live in Carers are in the best position to encourage and support the older people.
+Our Helping Hands Live in Care givers are in the best position to encourage and support the older people.
 They care for their clients by making meal preparation and meal times more enjoyable.
 They can also keep a watchful eye on the nutritional health and hydration to avoid the related consequences.

 Sally Tomkotowicz